 Women petting a sled dog

 Outer Layers should protect you from the weather.
-They should protect against wind chill and damp conditions, either rain or snow.
+They should protect against wind chill and damp conditions, whether rain or snow.
+Even on a blistering, cold day, your outer shell should protect you from the wind chill.

 While I did not ski when visiting Alaska in winter, my bibs were the perfect piece of outerwear for the trip.
 They help protect me from the chill and fit perfectly over my wool base layer and puffy joggers.

 Just like the bibs, I wanted a shell that would be large enough to wear over all of my base and mid-layers.
-My shell was large enough to not compress my down jacket and had enough pockets for hand warmers, gloves, an extra hat, etc.
+My shell was large enough not to compress my down jacket and had enough pockets for hand warmers, gloves, an extra hat, etc. If you have a ski jacket, bring it!

 Shoes